metalevel-tech/bindfs-to-home-bash/README.md

 * `-h` print help message.
 It could be combined with any other option or used alone, but in this case the leading dash is mandatory.

 * **`l-v-h`** is the default options combination.

+## References

+* Answer of mine at Ask Ubuntu: [Setting up SFTP to log in to server with Filezilla and access files outside my home directory](https://askubuntu.com/a/1024308/566421)